syanga/model-augmented-mutual-information/README.md

 <img src="assets/bullseye.png" width="200">

 Let Y be the magnitude of X plus noise.
 The goal is to estimate I(X;Y), the MI between X and Y. The samples of X are spread across two rings instead of just along a single axis, which makes k-NN MI estimation more difficult.
-Therefore, before using the k-NN estimator, we would like to learn a mapping of X that looks more like the mapping on the left, than on the right:
+Therefore, before using the k-NN estimator, we would like to learn a mapping of X that looks more like:

 <img src="assets/mapping_regularized.png" width="200">

+as opposed to:

 <img src="assets/mapping_nominal.png" width="200">

-We learn this mapping with a regularization term that
+We learn this mapping with a regularization term that maps values of X with similar information about Y (in this case, similar magnitudes) close together.
+This is done in the IPython notebook ```experiment_2d_bullseye.ipynb```.

 ## 2. Conditional Independence Testing